 - The baby is likely to born preterm, which could result in digestive problems, respiratory issues, low immunity and death of the infant in some cases.

 - Even full-term babies may be born underweight and have weakness and poor immune system.
 It can also cause hypoxia (inadequate oxygen supply during birthtime), which can lead to long-term developmental consequences in babies.

 - Increased risk of Attention Deficit Hyperactivity Disorder (ADHD) in later life (5).

 What Are The Symptoms Of Stress During Pregnancy?

 Chronic stress can cause many physical, emotional, mental, and social symptoms including (6).

-- Chest pain, breathing difficulties, vision problems, headaches, rapid heartbeat, dizziness, fatigue, muscle aches, and stomach issues.
+- Chest pain, breathing difficulties, vision problems, headaches, rapid heartbeat, dizziness, fatigue, muscle aches, stomach issues, and increased sweating.